ALERTS

 Rabbis for Ceasefire Statement

 On Friday, October 27, a group of approximately 80 rabbis and rabbinical students released the video and statement below, calling for ceasefire.
 The number of sigantories now stands at over 150.
-See the full list of signers here.
+See their website.

 READ THE STATEMENT